t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 --- abstract

 IoT services face new challenges originated from the IoT environmental changes, such as strict latency, uplink cost, uninterrupted services, privacy and security.
-In response to those challenges, the integration of Edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IETF/IRTF.
+In response to those challenges, the integration of edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IETF/IRTF.
 This document describes the aforementioned challenges, and some aspects of IoT Edge Computing including state-of-the-art, general model and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.

 --- middle